dhanalakshmi-ecs/CodeAlpha_ImageGallery/README.md

-# 📸 Image Gallery

-A responsive image gallery built using **HTML, CSS, and JavaScript** with hover effects and a lightbox view.
-This project was developed as **Task 1** of the **CodeAlpha Frontend Development Internship**.

 ---

-## 🚀 Features

-- Responsive grid-based image gallery
-- Hover effects with smooth transitions
-- Lightbox view on image click
-- Next / Previous navigation buttons
-- Clean and user-friendly interface
-- Works on desktop, tablet, and mobile devices
+## How to use the project

+1. Clone or download this repository
+2. Open the `index.html` file in a web browser
+3. Click on any image to view it in full screen
+4. Use the navigation buttons to switch images

+No additional setup is required.

 ---

-## 🛠️ Technologies Used

-- **HTML5** – Structure of the gallery
-- **CSS3** – Styling, layout, transitions, responsiveness
-- **JavaScript** – Lightbox functionality and image navigation
+## What I learned

+- Creating responsive layouts using CSS Grid
+- Adding interactive features using JavaScript
+- Handling DOM elements and user events
+- Improving UI with hover effects and transitions

 ---

-## 📂 Project Structure

-CodeAlpha_ImageGallery
-│
-├── index.html
-├── style.css
-└── script.js

----

-## ▶️ How to Run the Project

-1. Download or clone the repository
-2. Open the `index.html` file in any web browser
-3. Click on images to view them in lightbox mode
-4. Use next (❯) and previous (❮) buttons to navigate

----

-## 🎯 Learning Outcomes

-- Improved understanding of responsive layouts
-- Hands-on experience with JavaScript DOM manipulation
-- Better knowledge of CSS transitions and hover effects
-- Practical implementation of a lightbox gallery

----

-## 📌 Internship Details
+## Internship Information

-- **Internship:** CodeAlpha Frontend Development Internship
+- **Program:** Frontend Development Internship
-- **Task:** Image Gallery
 - **Organization:** CodeAlpha
+- **Task Completed:** Image Gallery

 ---

-## 🙌 Acknowledgement
+## Author

-Thanks to **CodeAlpha** for providing this opportunity to enhance my front-end development skills through real-world tasks.
+**Dhanalakshmi S**
+Frontend Development Intern

 ---

-⭐ If you like this project, feel free to give it a star!
+Thank you **CodeAlpha** for providing this opportunity to learn and practice front-end development.